 The result is a house that stays cooler during the summer and warmer during the winter.
 The designer uses natural sunlight year-round to reduce dependence on mechanical HVAC.

-Green design, also known as sustainable design, is all about sourcing building materials that are sustainable and ecologically friendly.
+Green design, also known as sustainable design or going green, is all about sourcing building materials that are sustainable and ecologically friendly.
 Simultaneously, green design also looks to make homes as energy efficient as possible.

 Sustainability is all about protecting the ability of future generations to live happy and productive lives without having to worry about resources, pollution, and so forth.
 Therefore, green design places a heavy emphasis on locally sourced materials produced by companies that adhere to sustainable principles.